Salvia nemorosa hybrids :

-Salvia nemorosa varieties: are all herbaceous perennials, approx 40-60cmH.
+Salvia nemorosa hybrids: are all herbaceous perennials, approx 40-60cmH.
 Winter dormant, with combinations of purple, pink, mauve flowers in spring through to summer.

 ‘Amethyst’